HolgerPeters/blog/_drafts/bootstrap_bayes.md

 * Bayesian probabilities are criticised as "subjective" or as not a genuine measurement parameter (degree of belief).
-* Frequentist probabilities are said to be limited to infinitely repeatable trials, and thus not applicable to any real world data set, with a finite number of measurements.
+* frequentist probabilities are said to be limited to infinitely repeatable trials, and thus not applicable to any real world data set, with a finite number of measurements.